Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 What's the real difference between a PEO model and a 1099 contractor setup?

 Under a PEO model like Revelo's, the platform handles local payroll, statutory benefits, and compliance as a co-employer.
-The engineer is properly employed under local law.
-Under a 1099 setup like CloudDevs', the developer is classified as an independent contractor, and compliance exposure sits with them and, in practice, with your company.
-Labor courts across Latin America use a "reality of the relationship" test that can override contractor language in a signed agreement.
+The engineer is properly employed under local law, with taxes and benefits running through the PEO's infrastructure.
+Under a 1099 setup like CloudDevs', the developer is classified as an independent contractor, and the compliance responsibilities sit with them.
+For full-time, embedded roles, the two structures produce meaningfully different outcomes on the compliance side.

 Can I move from CloudDevs to Revelo?

 Yes, and the transition is cleaner than it might look.
-CloudDevs operates on week-to-week terms, so offboarding from an active engagement is clean from a contractual standpoint.
-Revelo can deliver a vetted shortlist within 72 hours, which means the gap between ending one engagement and starting a new one is relatively short.
+CloudDevs operates on week-to-week terms, so offboarding from an active engagement is straightforward from a contractual standpoint.
+One caveat worth reviewing first: per reported terms and conditions, CloudDevs may apply a conversion or buyout fee if you hire a developer directly off-platform within the first year, so a contractual exit and a direct-hire conversion are two different things.
+Review the current terms at clouddevs.com/terms-conditions/ before assuming a clean transition.
+Revelo can deliver a vetted shortlist within 72 hours, which keeps the gap between ending one engagement and starting a new one short.
 The more useful question is whether the engineers you're placing are doing full-time, integrated work, because if they are, the change in structure is worth the friction.

 Does CloudDevs actually handle employer of record compliance?

 CloudDevs uses "employer of record" language in some marketing pages, but its terms and conditions classify all developers as independent contractors and explicitly disclaim liability for their legal compliance.
 Those two positions can't coexist, and the terms govern.
-For genuine PEO coverage, that's Revelo's infrastructure, not CloudDevs'.
+For genuine PEO coverage, that's Revelo's infrastructure.

 How quickly can each platform source a senior engineer?

 CloudDevs advertises 24–48 hour matching.
-Revelo delivers a shortlist in 72 hours with a 14-day average time to hire.
+Revelo delivers a shortlist in 72 hours, with a 14-day average time to hire from search start.
 The speed gap is narrow.
-What differs more meaningfully is that 73% of Revelo's actual placements are senior-level, and the network depth (400,000+ versus roughly 8,000–10,000 deployable engineers) gives more room to find an engineer whose profile fits tightly, not just approximately.
+What differs more meaningfully is that 73% of Revelo's actual placements are senior-level, and the network depth (400,000+ versus roughly 8,000–10,000 deployable engineers) gives more room to find an engineer whose profile fits precisely rather than approximately.

 The Bottom Line on Revelo vs CloudDevs

-The core distinction is the kind of engineer relationship you're building.
+The deciding factor is what kind of engineer relationship you're building.
 CloudDevs places contractors: capable, vetted, available on flexible terms for bounded projects.
 Revelo places full-time embedded engineers who join your team as dedicated headcount, work your hours, build on your systems, and stay.
 For a smaller company with a defined project and no appetite for a long-term seat, CloudDevs is a reasonable fit.
 The G2 scores reflect that it delivers for its intended market.

-The 14-day trial, month-to-month terms, and no cancellation penalty mean the downside of finding out is bounded to two weeks of pay.
-If you're ready to see who's available, Revelo can have a shortlist in front of you within 72 hours.
+The trial is 14 days with no financial exposure.
+After that, it's month-to-month with no cancellation fee.
+When you're ready to see who's available, Revelo can have a vetted shortlist in front of you in 72 hours.